MatthewCech/INI-cpp/STYLEGUIDE.md

 }
 ```
 #### Varaible and Function Naming
 Variables and functions should be named appropriately without being abbreviated to the point of not being able to understand them.
 When it doubt, make the name longer and more descriptive.
-For example, 'a_' is not a reasonable variable name if you are using it for something like sound amplitude, whereas 'amplitude_' is more appropriate.
+For example, 'a' is not a reasonable variable name if you are using it for something like sound amplitude, whereas 'amplitude' is more appropriate.

+Ideally, names go from less to more specific.
+Instead of two variables called `applesInFoo` and `pearsInFoo`, the names `fooPearsCount` and `fooApplesCount` are preferred because they allow us to narrow down the category the variable falls under from left to right. `Foo` is the part they both share, so we lead with foo, and because we may add other variables to do with Pears later, we put `Pears` in the middle.
+That way, two new variables, `fooPearsCreated` and `fooApplesCreated` can be added and can follow the same pattern.
+The bonus of this broad to specific naming style is that intellisense and autocomplete gets faster to use and narrow.

 #### File Naming
 - Header files should use the `.hpp` extension unless you are explicity able to compile the file in `C`, at which point the `.h` extension is appropriate.